Septic maintenance & septic tank maintenance in Waynesboro, GA

 Never flush wipes (even those labeled flushable), paper towels, feminine hygiene products, grease or cooking oils, medications, bleach, or chemical drain cleaners.
 These materials either do not break down properly in the tank or they kill the beneficial bacteria the system depends on to treat waste.
 The result is accelerated solid buildup and field line damage.

-Do septic additives help maintain a septic system?
+Do septic additives help with septic maintenance?

 A typical septic system is designed around daily water use estimates for its size and household occupancy.
 Problems arise when large amounts of water are sent through in short bursts — multiple loads of laundry in one day, a running toilet going unrepaired for weeks, or a dishwasher running every cycle at once.
 Spreading use across the day and fixing leaks promptly keeps water flow within the system's design capacity.